Ridzz23/cse15l-lab-reports/LabReport1.md

 ![Image](ls_blank.png)
 > Here the `ls` command is not followed by a path.
-So, the files and folders in the current working directory is printed.
+So, the files and folders in the current working directory are printed.
 Here the current working directory is `/home/` which contains the `lecture1/` folder.
 Therefore, `lecture1` is printed out.
 This is not an error.

 ![Image](ls_folder.png)